 A party is not required to be qualified to do business in Thailand to enforce judicial remedies.
-However, foreign judgment is not enforceable under Thai jurisdiction, as Thailand is not a party to any treaties or conventions on enforcement of foreign judgments, but it can be used as an evidence in the court proceedings.
+However, a foreign judgment is not enforceable under Thai jurisdiction, as Thailand is not a party to any treaties or conventions on enforcement of foreign judgments, but it can be used as evidence in court proceedings.